Jonathan India Player Props: Reds vs. Red Sox

-Jonathan India -- with a slugging percentage of .512 in his past 10 games, including two home runs -- will be in action for the Cincinnati Reds against the Boston Red Sox, with Brayan Bello on the hill, on May 30 at 7:10 PM ET.
+Jonathan India -- with a slugging percentage of .488 in his past 10 games, including two home runs -- will be in action for the Cincinnati Reds versus the Boston Red Sox, with James Paxton on the mound, on May 31 at 7:10 PM ET.

-In his last game, he went 1-for-4 with a double against the Cubs.
+In his most recent game he had a one-hit showing (1-for-5) against the Red Sox.

 Jonathan India Game Info & Props vs. the Red Sox